phundament/docs/2-setup/configuration.md

 ## Introduction

-Phundament uses an environment variables based configuration, see also [Dev/prod parity](http://12factor.net/dev-prod-parity) for more information about this topic.
+phd uses an environment variables based configuration, see also [Dev/prod parity](http://12factor.net/dev-prod-parity) for more information about this topic.

 ## Environment settings